Brandeis-Run Program Development

 Any academic study abroad program or program with international components of any length of time (e.g., JBS programs) arranged for Brandeis students by an academic unit, faculty or staff member must be approved through a process facilitated by the Office of Study Abroad.

-The Office of Study Abroad and the Brandeis Faculty-Led Study Abroad Committee supports the Standards of Good Practice of the Forum on Education Abroad and endeavors to use them as a guideline when creating, monitoring and evaluating Brandeis University overseas programs.
+The Office of Study Abroad and the Brandeis-Run Study Abroad Committee supports the Standards of Good Practice of the Forum on Education Abroad and endeavors to use them as a guideline when creating, monitoring and evaluating Brandeis University overseas programs.

 The approval process is designed to maintain the integrity of Brandeis' international activities.
 Before initiating any study abroad or international activity for students, Brandeis faculty and administrators must obtain approval.
 Examples of such activities include:

-- Brandeis-Led Programs abroad during either the summer or academic year
+- Brandeis-Run Programs abroad during either the summer or academic year

 - Justice Brandeis Semester (JBS) programs that include one or more of its three courses having an overseas component of any length of time

 - Any other courses with an international aspect designed by a Brandeis faculty member, administrator, department or school

 Proposals should be submitted at least 18 months in advance of the anticipated program start date.